|Feature Films 1984 - present

 Dir.
 Blake Edwards

 Joe holds his own as gangster Dutch Schultz opposite James Garner, Malcolm McDowell and Bruce Willis in the fictionalized story of the legendary Wyatt Earp coming to Hollywood to coach the legendary Tom Mix on playing him in the movies.
-Available on DVD.
+Out-of-print, but still available on DVD.

 Dir.
 John Waters